English Standard Version: Debate surrounding translation philosophy

-In June 2021, Samuel L. Perry published a journal article titled "Whitewashing Evangelical Scripture: The Case of Slavery and Antisemitism in the English Standard Version."
+In October 2019, University of Oklahoma sociology professor Samuel L. Perry published a journal article titled "The Bible as a Product of Cultural Power: The Case of Gender Ideology in the English Standard Version."
+In the article, Perry attempts to demonstrate "how a more critical approach toward 'the Bible' can provide richer, more sophisticated sociological analyses of power and cultural reproduction within Christian traditions."
+Perry argues that Crossway's ESV translation committee made "intentional, systematic changes" into the ESV for the purpose of being able to "publish and mass-market a text more amenable to conservative, complementarian interpretations."
+Perry further argues that the ESV translation committee "have engaged in more covert means of cultural reproduction, not only disseminating their interpretation of the biblical text, but manipulating the text itself."
+In June 2021, Perry published a following journal article titled "Whitewashing Evangelical Scripture: The Case of Slavery and Antisemitism in the English Standard Version."
 In the article, Perry attempts to demonstrate how "the ESV editors, while modifying certain RSV renderings to establish transitivity for their text among complementarian/biblicist Christians, sought to establish intransitivity between the text and more pejorative social interpretations by progressively re-translating lexically ambiguous terms and introducing footnotes to obviate the Bible's ostensible promotion of slavery and antisemitism."
 In turn, Perry was interviewed by Salon regarding the content of the article.
-Boyce College Professor of Biblical Studies Denny Burk points out that Perry makes "a significant error" in referring to Grudem as the general editor of the ESV.
+Denny Burk, professor of biblical studies at Boyce College, contends that Perry makes "a significant error" in referring to Grudem as the general editor of the ESV.
 (Note: J. I. Packer is the general editor of the ESV, whereas Wayne Grudem is the general editor of the ESV Study Bible.)
-In July 2021, Bible Study Magazine editor Mark Ward published an article to his personal blog in response:
+In July 2021, Bible Study Magazine editor Mark Ward published to his personal blog a response to Perry's article: